SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 \approx \frac{1.22}{0.59} \approx 2` due to the different ionisation states of the gas.

-Recall that we additionally impose an absolute minium temperature at all densities with a value provided in the :ref:`Parameters_SPH` section of the parameter file.
+Recall that we additionally impose an absolute minimum temperature at all densities with a value provided in the :ref:`Parameters_SPH` section of the parameter file.
 This minimal temperature is typically set to 100 Kelvin.